cryptogosu/solana/docs/src/developing/clients/javascript-api.md

   91, 170, 164, 186,  15, 142,  36,  12,  23
 ]);

-let keyPair = Keypair.fromSecretKey(secretKey);
+let keypair = Keypair.fromSecretKey(secretKey);
 ```

-Many wallets today allow users to bring their wallet using a variety of extensions or web wallets.
+Many wallets today allow users to bring their keypairs using a variety of extensions or web wallets.
 You can find ways to connect to external wallets with the [wallet-adapter](https://github.com/solana-labs/wallet-adapter) library.

 ### Creating and Sending Transactions

-In order to achieve anything in Solana, you need to create transactions.
-Transactions are a collection of signatures which can comprise of messages, accounts, or instructions.
-The order that instructions exist in a transaction determine the order they are executed.
+To interact with programs on Solana, you create, sign, and send transactions to the network.
+Transactions are collections of instructions with signatures.
+The order that instructions exist in a transaction determines the order they are executed.

 A transaction in Solana-Web3.js is created using the [`Transaction`](javascript-api.md#Transaction) object and adding desired messages, addresses, or instructions.